MSBMI-SAFE/AbBiBench/README.md

 We have provided requirement files for each tools in __envs__ directory, including `diffab.yml`, `dyMEAN.yml`, `esmif.yml`, `MEAN_ProteinMPNN.yml`, `prosst.yml`, `SaProt.yml`

+# Data Resource
+📂 The dataset used in this project is publicly available on [Hugging Face Datasets](https://huggingface.co/datasets/AbBibench/Antibody_Binding_Benchmark_Dataset).

 # Model log-likelihood scoring

 ## Run the Script